vokimon/markdown-customblocks/README.md

 	The block ends whenever the indentation stops
 This is out of the block
 ```

-This will be interpreted as follows:
+In the previous example you can identify the following elements:

 - first a block marker, by default `:::`
 - the mandatory type, `mytype`,
-- then positional and keyword parameters
+- then positional and keyword parameters, they can be enclosed by quotes
-- optionally, several lines of indented content
+- optionally, several lines of indented content follow
 - unindented lines are not considered part of the block content

-As a block type may interpret the content as markdown,
+As a block type may interpret the content as markdown as well,
-blocks can be nested by indentation:
+blocks can be nested by indentation.
+For example:

 ```markdown
 ::: recipe